method5/method5/administer_method5.md

 If you're installing Method5, run these steps in this order:

-* 4: Access control.
+* 4: Access control.  *TIP* By default an "ALL" role was created and granted to the user who installed Method5.
+You may be able to come back to this step later.
 * 1: Install Method5 on remote database.
-(Run on every remote database - this may take a while.)
+(Run on every remote database - this may take a while, but you don't have to install them all right away.)
 * 9: Configure Target Groups.
 * 7: Add and test database links.
 * 3: Ad hoc statements to customize database links.
 (As needed, to help with previous step.)